 Stage 2 grant payments will be subject to a 10% retainer (or €30,000 for grant values above €300,000) until EXEED certification is achieved and the energy savings have been verified.
-See Section 10.9 for further details.

-6.4 Evidence of EXEED certification
+5.4 Evidence of EXEED certification

 Following completion of the project, the asset will need to achieve certification to one of the three EXEED Certified distinctions.